-(See links towards bottom of post for further reading on child labor and the cocoa industry)
+(See links towards the bottom of post for further reading on child labor and the cocoa industry)

 Please visit my Resources page to see why I recommend these tools and to see other recommendations.

-The bat bag was made using Vanna’s Choice and a J hook.
+The bat halloween bag was made using Vanna’s Choice and a J hook.
 I ran out of that skein SO CLOSE to the end.
-I’m confident you could use one skein as I was not conservative with the yarn when starting.
-I also found it easier to carry the yarn across the backside instead of trying to do bobbins.
+I learned my lesson to be more conservative with my yarn if I haven’t planned ahead of time exactly how much I’ll need. also found it easier to carry the yarn across the backside instead of trying to do bobbins.

 I worked the c2c with double crochets using 5 and 2 instead of 6 and 3.
 (Chain 5 to start a new row and chain 2 to start a new block)

-The bag is made using one 15 by 25 rectangle.
+The halloween treat bag is made following one of the graphs below.
+Each graph is a 15 by 30 rectangle.
 After completing the rectangle, fold the bag in half and single crochet down both sides and attach handles.